JesseDarr/dARM/README.md

 Finally, run `ip a` to verify the CAN interface started on boot.

 #### Clone git repo
 `cd` to an appropriate directory and run `git clone https://github.com/JesseDarr/dARM.git` to clone the repo.
 You will find the test scripts in the `odrive_tools` folder.
+> :bulb: **Note:**
-Note: this folder is actually a git sub module that links to this repo: `https://github.com/JesseDarr/dARM_odrive_tools.git`
+> This folder is actually a git sub module that links to this repo: `https://github.com/JesseDarr/dARM_odrive_tools.git`

 #### Game Controllers
 If you want to buy a cheap bluetooth dongle you can use an XBox One, XBox Series X, PS4 or PS5 controller with the `gamecontroller.py` script to control the dARM.
 You will need to install the appropriate drives and use the `bluetoothctl` command to pair/connect the controller.
 Run `ls /dev/input` and check for `js0` to ensure the controller is ready to work with the script.